 Example: If a construction company agrees to pay ₹50 lakh as a settlement in an arbitration case, and the tribunal records it as an arbitral award, the company must comply with it.
 If they fail to pay, the award can be enforced through courts like a normal arbitration decision.

-Here are the key elements of Section 30 of Arbitration and Conciliation Act, 1996:
+Key Elements of Section 30 of the Arbitration and Conciliation Act

-2. Recording Settlements as Arbitral Awards: If parties reach a settlement during arbitration, the tribunal is required to terminate the proceedings.
-Upon request and without objection from the tribunal, the settlement is recorded in the form of an arbitral award on agreed terms.
+When parties reach a settlement during arbitration, the tribunal must terminate the proceedings.
+Upon a joint request by the parties and if the tribunal raises no objection, the settlement is formally recorded as an arbitral award on agreed terms.

 Interpretation of Mediation and Conciliation